Skip to main content

 Effects are everything VPE puts on your stream: overlay animations, sound effects, music changes, and text notifications.
 When something exciting happens, VPE fires the right combination of effects to match the moment.

 VPE comes with 40 pre-built effects out of the box, covering alerts, reactions, celebrations, transitions, and tickers.
 You can customize them, create new ones, or install effect packs for complete themed setups.
+No cloud overlay service required — everything runs locally on your machine.

 02